-In Australia, learner drivers are allowed to accrue far fewer demerit points than fully licenced drivers.
-Indeed, a learner has to infringe only a few times to have their licence suspended.
+In Australia, learner drivers are allowed to accrue far fewer demerit points than fully licensed drivers.
+Indeed, a learner has to infringe only one or two times to have their licence suspended.

-In Queensland, for example, a learner found using a mobile phone while driving receives a fine and three demerit points.
+In Queensland, for example, a learner found using a mobile phone while driving receives a $1,000 fine and four demerit points.

 What type of car insurance is best for my child’s car?